physbuzz/sicp/src/ch1/notes-ch1-3.md

 ##### Solution

+I find that building the continued fraction from the deepest nesting outwards leads naturally to an iterative algorithm, and going from the top level to the deepest nesting naturally leads to a linear iterative recursive algorithm.

+I get that we need 11 levels (so that the deepest calls are to `(d 11)` and `(n 11)`) in order to get four digits of accuracy, however [Solving SICP](https://gitlab.com/Lockywolf/chibi-sicp/-/blob/master/index.pdf?ref_type=heads) gets that we need 14 layers, they're probably just not being as precise.

 @src(ch1-code/ex1-37.rkt)

 #### Exercise 1.38
  In 1737, the Swiss mathematician
 Leonhard Euler published a memoir De Fractionibus Continuis, which